troystribling/BlueCap/README.md

 ## GATT Profile Definition

 GATT profile definitions are required to add support for a device to the BlueCap app but are not required build a functional application using the framework.
 Implementing a GATT profile for a device allows the framework to automatically identify and configure services and characteristics and provides serialization and deserialization of characteristic values to and from strings.
+The examples in this section are also available in a BlueCap [Playground](https://github.com/troystribling/BlueCap/tree/master/BlueCap/Profile.playground)

 ### ServiceConfigurable Protocol